A minimally Invasive surgical platform aGainst paNcreatIc and biliary Tract cancErs using cold atmospheric PLASMA

 Introduction

 Cancer is one of the major causes of death in Europe.
 Pancreatic (PC) and biliary tract (BTC) cancer are rare gastrointestinal adenocarcinomas with an increasing incidence, particularly among the elderly and women in an ageing European population.
-A poor prognosis poses major clinical challenges and a public health burden.
+The poor prognosis of these cancers poses major clinical challenges and a significant public health burden.

 Cold Atmospheric Pressure Plasma (CAP)

-Cold atmospheric pressure plasma (CAP) has shown potential in regressing various cancer types in the laboratory setting.
+Cold atmospheric pressure plasma (CAP) has shown potential in regressing various cancer types in laboratory settings.
 Owing to its properties, CAP is a unique source of high concentrations of reactive radicals, electrons, ions, UV, etc., that may induce various effects in living tissue.

 Selectivity of CAP

-CAP has shown selectivity in treating cancer cells with minimal effect on healthy ones.
-This renders plasma suitable for treating carcinomas in very sensitive areas or organs where there is an unmet need to minimize damage and side effects.
+CAP has demonstrated selectivity in treating cancer cells with minimal effects on healthy ones.
+This selectivity renders plasma suitable for treating carcinomas in very sensitive areas or organs where there is an unmet need to minimize damage and side effects.

 Delivery Mechanism